404Wolf/stainless-technical-breifing-natug/document.typ

-Finally, it is still a significant work in progress, but there are plans to support exporting the entire program state to a spreadsheet for portability outside of the program.
+Finally, it is still a significant work in progress, but there are plans to support exporting the entire program state to a spreadsheet for portability outside of the program using `openpyxl`.
 Spreadsheets are popular among professionals in the field, and are relatively easy to analyze.

+For the `.natug` save, we give every artifact a unique identifier, and then can link them together in the save file.
+This means that when we load things back in, we can quickly reassemble the program state by putting all artifacts in a hash map first and then referencing things from that.
+For a spreadsheet, we could do `uuid` lookups, but it would be much more ideal to reference properly by cell.

 == Next Steps

-As this iteration of NATuG is completed, a paper is in the process of being drafted on various algorithms and functionalities of the program.
-In the process, we have been increasingly considering our end users: NATuG is very good at designing tubular structures, but since it is relatively intuitive and simple to use compared to alternatives, and given how configurable it is, it also is suitable for non-tubular structures as well.
+As this iteration is completed, a paper is being drafted on algorithms and functionalities of the program.
+We have been increasingly considering our end
+users: NATuG is very good at designing tubular structures, but since it is relatively intuitive and simple to use, it also is suitable for non-tubular structures as well.

 #bibliography("works.bib")